TykTechnologies/exp/style/core/README.md

 Not only does usage improve, but config evaluation is brought under the config package umbrella.
 Reasoning about configuration and how we evaluate that configuration would improve with the change.
+The locality of behaviour is ensured both in the config package, and the gateway constructor, and shared responsibility is avoided.

 ### Maintainer